Bloodborne: Release

 Bloodborne was announced at E3 2014, where a trailer was shown.
 In January 2015, Bloodborne became Game Informers readers' most anticipated game of 2015.
 The game was originally planned to be released on February 6, 2015, but was delayed to March 24, 2015, in North America, March 25, 2015, in Europe, Australia and New Zealand, March 26, 2015, in Japan, and March 27, 2015, in the United Kingdom and Ireland.
 A downloadable content expansion, The Old Hunters, was released on November 24, 2015.
 It takes place within a world where hunters of the past are trapped, and features new weapons, outfits, and items.

 A limited collector's edition was launched with the game.
 It includes a SteelBook case, a hard cover art book, and a digital copy of the game's soundtrack.
 The soundtrack was released separately on April 21, 2015.
 The European exclusive Nightmare Edition included physical items such as a quill and ink set, as well as all the items in the collector's edition.
 An Asian edition includes a letter opener modeled off of the in-game weapon, the Kirkhammer.
 A PlayStation 4 bundle is also available in Asian regions.
 A song to promote Bloodborne was recorded by the Hit House featuring Ruby Friedman for a trailer and TV spot of the game, titled "Hunt You Down", written by Scott Miller and William Hunt, and recorded by Wyn Davis in Los Angeles and at Word of Mouth Recording Studios in New Orleans.

 Sony Denmark teamed up with Danish organization GivBlod in order to encourage blood donations through a program where donators who donated on March 23, 2015, would receive a chance to win Bloodborne as a gift.
 An officially licensed card game, based on the game's Chalice Dungeons, was published by CoolMiniOrNot and released in November 2016.
 In February 2018, a tie-in comic book series written by Ales Kot and published by Titan Comics was released.
 It ran for four volumes, with each volume being a standalone story.
 A fifth volume launched in July 2022, written by Cullen Bunn.

+Bloodborne had long been a title that players sought a remake for modern consoles and to fix some of the technical issues with the game's original release.
+Bluepoint Games, a Sony first-party studio, had previously done a Demon's Souls remake in 2020, and had looked into doing one for Bloodborne.
+Following the cancellation of a live service God of War game in 2025, Bluepoint pitched the Bloodborne remake, but were told that FromSoftware was not interested in pursuing it.